 Quite a lot has happened in just a year’s time here at Philanthropy Women.
 We thought it would be helpful to let readers know about how this initiative is changing and evolving.

 The impact of Philanthropy Women has increased significantly.
 Now in our second year, our writers, including myself, are more experienced and able to explore subjects more deeply and make more connections.
 Our amplification of content on social media has also increased.
 We are receiving more requests for media coverage, and our content has been sought for republication on high visibility venues.
-We have been able to attract top talent for writers, including Julia Travers, Laura Dorwart, and Maggie May.
+We have been able to attract top talent for writers, including Julia Travers, Laura Dorwart, Maggie May, and Tim Lehnert.

 Now that we have gotten our feet wet with writing about a variety of funders in gender equality, it’s time for Philanthropy Women to build out some specific funding guides in the field.
 We are starting with a guide to international funders.
 Feminism has been a growing global movement for over 20 years, and now, more countries internationally are establishing funds and foundations of their own that address gender issues.